getify/foi-lang/Foi-Guide.md

 greeting;               // "Hello!"
 ```

+The `?:` else-clause can also be abbreviated as `:` if preferred.
+More on that in a bit.

 **Note:** Comparing this example to the previous one, `?:` is equivalent to the `!["Kyle"]` pattern.
 Readability preferences may dictate either style, depending on the circumstances.

 A dependent style pattern can include a `,` comma separated list of multiple values, any of which may match the topic: